-As presented in the table below, the Board has determined exposure limits for the following specific substances, notwithstanding the TLVs established by the ACGIH.
+As presented in the table below, the Board has determined exposure limits for the following specific substances that differ from the TLVs established by the ACGIH.
+For solid and liquid particulate matter, except where the terms inhalable, thoracic, or respirable particulate mass are used, the exposure limits listed in the table below are expressed in terms of "total particulate matter".